Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/03_Capture_Application_Data_With_CICS_SDK/index.md

 - Note: `TESTNODE` is the `NODENAME` in our SDK-Code, so the Exception name starts with that Node Name, suffixed with `_Exception`

 ### Step 6: Trigger some more test transactions
-- Go to ISPF
+- Use the `z/OS Test Driver` Shortcut on your Desktop (make sure, that Tomcat is started)
-- Submit 20 DADC test transactions using JCL in `<userid>.JCL(ADKTRAN)`
+- Provide different input strings and also at least an input string of `***` (three asterisks)
 - Go to your Dynatrace Tenant
-- PurePaths with Exceptions should now be marked as failed
+- PurePaths with Exceptions should now be marked as failed (with a red bar left to the PP name)

   ![Failures](../../assets/images/Failures.png)